ricardofrancocustodio/shiny-java-journey/README.md

     * OOP Composition
         - Is a design technique to implement a HAS-A relationship between objects
         - Person has-a Id card, has-a SSN, has-a job, has-a car etc.

+    * Need to know how to reverse a linked list
+    * Need to know how to invert a binary tree